ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 At first, recreatng the pods seems like an excessive response to a configuration change.
 Yet, this is an intentional behavior.
 Pods are meant to be emphemeral.
 Even Statefulset pods should be designed to survive a pod being deleted and recreated.
 Let's examine the new web pod to see how our Secret is presented inside the pod:

 1. Examine the `web.yml` file.
-Notice that under `volumeMounts`, we mounted the secret under `/config/drupal-db`.
+Notice that under `volumeMounts`, we mounted the Secret under `/config/drupal-db`.
-2. Return to the List the pods in your cluster:
+2. Return to the list of the pods in your cluster:
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" get pods
 ```